apache/spark/docs/sql-migration-guide-upgrade.md

   - The `ADD JAR` command previously returned a result set with the single value 0.
 It now returns an empty result set.

+  - In Spark version 2.4 and earlier, the key attribute is wrongly named as "value" for primitive key type when doing typed aggregation on Dataset.
+This attribute is now named as "key" since Spark 3.0 like complex key type.

 ## Upgrading From Spark SQL 2.3 to 2.4

   - In Spark version 2.3 and earlier, the second parameter to array_contains function is implicitly promoted to the element type of first array type parameter.
 This type promotion can be lossy and may cause `array_contains` function to return wrong result.
 This problem has been addressed in 2.4 by employing a safer type promotion mechanism.
 This can cause some change in behavior and are illustrated in the table below.